-Trump to sign order expanding immigration restrictions to include H-1B, other guest worker programs
+Trump signs order expanding immigration restrictions to include H-1B, other guest-worker programs

 CLICK HERE TO GET THE FOX NEWS APP

 The move is the latest immigration-related step by the president in response to the coronavirus crisis.
-He has placed travel bans on China, Iran, Brazil, the E.U., Ireland and the United Kingdom.
-Returns of illegal immigrants and asylum seekers at the southern border have been sped up, and administration officials say that construction of the wall at the border has accelerated since the pandemic.
+He has placed travel bans on China, Iran, Brazil, the E.U., and the United Kingdom.
+Returns of illegal immigrants and asylum-seekers at the southern border have been sped up, and administration officials say that construction of the wall at the border has accelerated since the pandemic.

 As the election season moves forward, it is also a move that is likely to motivate Trump’s base who have urged him to stick to his promise of putting “America First.”
 But it is also likely to re-stoke criticism from Democrats that Trump is running on an anti-immigrant agenda.